Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Physics-informed GPR for incompressible flows in aerodynamics

 where $O$ stands for the null Gaussian random variable.
 This property is also satisfied for the elements of the RKHS $\HKobstacle$ associated to $\Kobstacle$.
 In particular, for all $\Beta\in\R^2$ and $\xp\in\DomG$:

 Thus the realizations of $\velocity$ will be almost surely (a.s.) divergence-free vector fields defined over $\DomG\subset\R^2$.
 Moreover, it is also verified that:

-since a Dirichlet condition along $\curveD$ holds for $\ZGPobstacle$ by the derivation presented previously in \sref{sec:GPcompact}; see \eref{eq_2y}.
+in a mean-square sense, since a Dirichlet condition along $\curveD$ holds for $\ZGPobstacle$ by the derivation presented previously in \sref{sec:GPcompact}; see \eref{eq_2y}.
 Therefore, under this choice of GP, the prior estimates of the velocity field in our GPR strategy automatically satisfy the physical conditions \eqref{eq_3b} and \eqref{eq_3c} in a continuous sense for all points.
+Since the condition is enforced only at the profile boundary $\curveD$, the values of the kernel at the interior of the obstacle are ignored, and no observation points are needed there.
+Merging this approach within time-evolving Lagrangian models guarantees that no particle penetrates the profile boundary since the slip condition is satisfied by the prior and posterior GPs.
+The smooth zero-continuation of the kernel towards the interior region has no numerical consequences since no observation points are required.

+The next step is to define the structure of the base kernel $\G$, from which the boundary-constrained kernel $\Gobstacle$ is computed.
+Since $\G\in\C^{2,2}(\DomG\times\DomG)$ must hold, one possible choice is to define it as a standard anisotropic radial-basis function (RBF):

+where $\sigma^2, \lcor$, and $\alpha$ are hyperparameters for variance, correlation length and anisotropy, respectively.
+However, the dynamics of the flow evolves at different spatial scales, and so a single lengthscale may not be sufficient to capture this behavior.
+In the next section, we explain how to account for multiple scales from physical arguments.